Tactical Checkup: Going Deeper Than the SWOT

 By focusing on the “Weaknesses” you need to fix, you get stuck in the Perfectionist’s Problem.
 You waste most of your effort fighting your own nature just to become okay at things you were never meant to be great at.
 This thinking, done all by yourself, makes you blend in and become unnoticeable.
 Because you aren't gaining new market information, you fail to explain to companies why you are the best answer for a problem that pays well.
 You aren't building a unique name; you're just making a list of ways you are the same as everyone else.

-To truly build professional value, you need to switch to a Market Feedback Test.
-Stop listing general strengths and start mapping out your Unfair Edge—those special thoughts and rare mix of skills that others can't copy.
-Accept Strategic Letting Go by spotting what you will deliberately do poorly so you can become the very best at what you truly offer.
+To build real professional value, you need to switch to a Market Feedback Test.
+Stop listing general strengths and start mapping out your Unfair Edge: the special thoughts and rare mix of skills that others can't copy.
+Accept Strategic Letting Go by spotting what you will deliberately do poorly so you can become the very best at what you genuinely offer.
 We are not aiming to be “decent”; we are finding the exact points where your existing “oddness” creates the biggest financial benefit.

 Five Shifts to Being Seen as Top Tier